Nathan-Wall/SymbolsForES5/README.md

     x[bar]; // => 83

 However, it is not possible to delete a Symbol with `delete object[symbol]`.
-This is the one aspect of Symbols which cannot be implemented in ES5.
+This is the one aspect of Symbols which cannot be implemented in ES5 without significant performance overheads.
 This implementation provides an alternative, `symbol.deleteFrom(object)`.
 To test whether you should delete this way or the standard way (to verify whether this implementation or a native one is the one available at runtime), you can check `Symbol.__useDeleteFrom__`.
 It will be `true` if you should use `symbol.deleteFrom` and `undefined` otherwise.